7 WAY SECURITY

 In the context of Machine Learning, this extends to pre-trained models and the data they were trained on.
 That’s why OWASP ranks third-party risks as a major concern in its LLM Top 10.
 It’s difficult to assess the security of every component used in an AI application’s supply chain.

-For instance, a vulnerable Python library, a pre-trained model from an untrusted source, or a compromised third-party model using LoRA (Low-Rank Adaptation), such as the incident involving Hugging Face, underscore the importance of validating supply chain security in AI-based development.
+For instance, a vulnerable Python library, a pre-trained model from an untrusted source, or a compromised third-party model using LoRA (Low-Rank Adaptation), such as the incident involving Hugging Face, underscore the importance of validating supply chain security in AI development.

 Common vulnerabilities in AI integrations